Skip to main content

 Method injection involves passing a dependency directly into a specific method as a parameter.
 In CMS 12, this is frequently seen in middleware, action filters, or IInitializableModule implementations where the dependency is only needed for a discrete operation.

-Usage in Actions
+Usage in Controller Actions

 public IActionResult Search([FromServices] ISearchService searchService, string query) { var results = searchService.Query(query); return View(results); }